learn-co-curriculum/dsc-pandas-eda-lab/README.md

 ## Summary

-Congratulations, you've completed your first "free form" exploratory data analysis of a popular data set!
+Congratulations, you've completed your first "free form" exploratory data analysis of a popular dataset!